 Total guaranteed package (TGP)

-• Employees at management levels received increases of around 6.25% and non-management employees received salary adjustments of on average around 6.5% for the 2024 financial year.
+• Employees at management levels received increases of around 5.97% and non-management employees received salary adjustments of on average around 6.26% for the 2025 financial year.

 Long-term incentive (LTI) plans

+The vesting outcomes for the 2022 LTI awards, for which the performance period ended on 30 June 2025, was 83.7%.
 Details on the vesting of these awards are set out in Part 3 of this report.

 Succession planning and fair pay

-Journey to date
+Journey to date to embed ESG measures within reward

+The six key focus areas identified continue as such for the short to medium term while also maturing and progressing to encourage improvement and maturity.
+These focus areas include climate change, waste to landfill reduction, climate-related risk and opportunities assessment, diversity, equity and inclusion, responsible sourcing and procurement, and disclosure.
 It is the committee’s view that the specific qualitative targets were suitably challenging, aligned with the Company’s strategy and successfully laid a solid foundation upon which the Company can deliver on its ESG ambition.

 More details are provided in Parts 2 and 3 of this report.